Migrate/Repair CiviCRM to new server

 WHERE TABLE_NAME LIKE ‘log_%’

 7. Disable the CiviCRM plugin on the new site.
-I didn’t do this and it turned out ok, but it makes sense.
+The first migration I did, I didn’t do this and it turned out ok, but it makes sense.

 8. Import the cleaned sql dump file into your newly setup CiviCRM database: 'mysql -u mysql_username -p civicrm_db_name < civi_dump_file_name_of_your_choice.sql'